Larry-La-Rata/larry_fw_hoverboard_controller_foc/README.md

 ---
 ## Example Variants

-- **VARIANT_ADC**: The motors are controlled by two potentiometers connected to the Left sensor cable (long wired)
 - **VARIANT_USART**: The motors are controlled via serial protocol (e.g. on USART3 right sensor cable, the short wired cable).
 The commands can be sent from an Arduino.
 Check out the [hoverserial.ino](/Arduino/hoverserial) as an example sketch.
-- **VARIANT_NUNCHUK**: Wii Nunchuk offers one hand control for throttle, braking and steering.
-This was one of the first input device used for electric armchairs or bottle crates.
-- **VARIANT_PPM**: RC remote control with PPM Sum signal.
-- **VARIANT_PWM**: RC remote control with PWM signal.
-- **VARIANT_IBUS**: RC remote control with Flysky iBUS protocol connected to the Left sensor cable.
-- **VARIANT_HOVERCAR**: The motors are controlled by two pedals brake and throttle.
-Reverse is engaged by double tapping on the brake pedal at standstill.
-See [HOVERCAR wiki](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/Variant-HOVERCAR).
-- **VARIANT_HOVERBOARD**: The mainboard reads the two sideboards data.
-The sideboards need to be flashed with the hacked version.
-The balancing controller is **not** yet implemented.
-- **VARIANT_TRANSPOTTER**: This is for transpotter build, which is a hoverboard based transportation system.
-For more details on how to build it check [here](https://github.com/NiklasFauth/hoverboard-firmware-hack/wiki/Build-Instruction:-TranspOtter) and [here](https://hackaday.io/project/161891-transpotter-ng).
-- **VARIANT_SKATEBOARD**: This is for skateboard build, controlled using an RC remote with PWM signal connected to the right sensor cable.

 Of course the firmware can be further customized for other needs or projects.